SonaLakhotia/Cognitive-Archive/README.md

 - 👋 Hi, I’m @SonaLakhotia
-- 👀 I’m interested in coding, learning new skills, quality assurance and product management.
+- 👀 I’m interested in coding, learning new skills, quality assurance, and product management.
-- 🌱 I’m currently learning and upskilling in ML and AI.
+- 🌱 I’m always learning and upskilling

 <!---
 SonaLakhotia/SonaLakhotia is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.